Have you always dreamed of owning your own home? It’s not an uncommon goal. But one of the biggest challenges is saving up enough for a down payment.

 - Homeowners’ Association (HOA) fees, if any.

-Don’t forget about closing costs and moving expenses.
+You will also have closing costs and possibly moving expenses.

 Make a Plan